 For more information on creating a basemap in your project, see Author a custom basemap.

 When creating a new scene in ArcGIS Pro, Esri's global scale elevation surface is added automatically from ArcGIS Online.
-If you have high-resolution elevation data that you would like to use, you can do one of the following:
+If you have high-resolution elevation data that you want to use, you can do one of the following:

 The elevation surface properties Vertical exaggeration, Surface color, and Shade relief are not maintained through the sharing process.